 On July 29, 2021, the Company drew \$25.9 million on the Revolving Credit Facility and used the proceeds to early prepay the LSA \$25.0 million term loan.
 In connection with the transaction, the Company incurred \$0.4 million in prepayment costs and \$0.3 million in debt issuance costs.
 Debt issuance costs related to new lenders in the syndication are amortized on a straight-line basis over the term of the Revolving Credit Facility.
 Debt issuance costs related to the existing lender in the syndication were expensed.
 The exchange of the LSA term loan with the Revolving Credit Facility from the same lender was accounted for as a modification.
-Prior to the closing of the Revolving Credit Facility, debt issuance costs and debt discounts were amortized to interest expense using the effective interest method over the repayment term of the debt and were presented as an offset to the outstanding debt balance on the Consolidated Balance Sheets.
-Upon the closing of the Revolving Credit Facility, debt issuance costs and debt discount are amortized on a straight-line basis over the contractual term of the agreement and are presented as a component of other assets on the Company's Consolidated Balance Sheets.
+Prior to entering into the Revolving Credit Facility, debt issuance costs and debt discounts were amortized to interest expense using the effective interest method over the repayment term of the debt and were presented as an offset to the outstanding debt balance on the consolidated balance sheets.
+Upon the execution of the Revolving Credit Facility, debt issuance costs and debt discount are amortized on a straight-line basis over the contractual term of the agreement and are presented as a component of other assets on the Company's consolidated balance sheets.